 If you’re someone who has gone through such tense situations, this post can help you foresee what Google is planning for its future algorithm updates and prepare in advance.
 However, Google isn’t always right.
 Check out how Kinsta was accidentally given a manual penalty.

-This post will give you a head start in understanding the most critical SEO factors that will define the SEO landscape in 2019.
+This post will give you a head start in understanding the most critical SEO factors that will define the SEO landscape.
 This should hopefully be an eye-opener for SEO professionals who want to go beyond tricks and hacks to create SEO and digital marketing strategies that would have a long-lasting effect.

 We have analyzed more than 20 major patents that Google has been working on, or have implemented within the past couple of years.
 Depending on the type of technology, some of these can take years to actually show up in Google search.

-Overall, we will point out 11 major areas that SEO and digital marketers should pay close attention to in 2019.
+Overall, we will point out 11 major areas that SEO and digital marketers should pay close attention to.

 - Sharper Content Relevance and Intent